ActiveState/doozerconfig/README.md

 ## What Is It?

-doozerconfig is a Go package to load json-encoded configuration from doozer into a native Go struct type.
-It also monitors for any changes to the configuration and automatically updates the struct.
+doozerconfig is a Go package for managing json-encoded configuration in doozer.
+Configuration is directly loaded into a Go struct (see example below).
+Using struct tags to define the doozer path, the package will automatically read, json-decode and assign the values to the corresponding struct fields.
+You can also watch for future changes to doozer config and have the struct automatically update.

+In future, this package will also provide a way to write configuration back to doozer.

 ## Example